 Download Guideline PDF Go to OJS Site

-BC Studies has a 12-month embargo period before articles become open access.
-Immediate open access is subject to an OA author paid fee.
+*Note: BC Studies currently has a twelve-month embargo period before articles become open access.
+We are in the process of transitioning to immediate open access by 2028.

-Scholarly Podcasts are a new peer-reviewed feature that extends our commitment to disseminating new knowledge forms from diverse voices and trans-disciplinary perspectives.
-Podcast submissions should contribute to the production of knowledge about any aspect of British Columbia, its landscapes, and its cultural, economic, social, and political life, past and present.
-They may present original research results or engage existing scholarship in new ways.
-The presentation of research or scholarship should be tailored to the genre and the medium.
+Scholarly Podcasts extend our commitment to disseminating new knowledge forms from diverse voices and trans-disciplinary perspectives.
+Scholarly Podcasts may present original research results and/or engage existing scholarship about British Columbia in new ways.
+The presentation of research or scholarship should be tailored to the podcast medium.
 More information about scholarly podcasts is available here.
-Podcast submissions may be standalone episodes or short mini-series.
+We accept standalone episodes or short series.
 Sound files should be cleanly edited and listenable, and may be submitted in any file format.
 There is no set length; we suggest between fifteen and ninety minutes as a guideline.
-Podcasts should be accompanied by a short text (1000-2000 words) that serves as an abstract, as well as by a full bibliography.
+Podcast submissions should be accompanied by i.) a text that is between 1,000 and 2,000 words in length and that situates the podcast within the relevant scholarly literature; and ii.) a full bibliography of the research behind the podcast (that includes and goes beyond the references cited in the accompanying text).
+We encourage the submission of transcripts and show notes, as well.
+Accepted Scholarly Podcasts will be published with the accompanying text and bibliography, as well as transcripts and show notes (if available), in the Podcasts section of the BC Studies website; and the text, bibliography, and URL will be published in the print journal.

-Soundworks are peer-reviewed sonic and/or musical compositions and recordings with a brief textual accompaniment.
-Soundworks submissions should engage with sonic expressions, phenomena, or explorations of sounds in/ about / of British Columbia.
-They may be site-specific and/or related to particular questions, intentions, and/or creative processes.
-SoundWorks may be approached from various epistemological perspectives, including activist, phenomenological, cultural, historical, artistic, political, and/or ethical.
-Possible forms include narrative or non-narrative voice, storytelling, collected or created sounds, and noises.
-Audio files may be submitted in any form and have no set length.
-They should be accompanied by a short text (1000-2000 words) that directly relates to the audio piece.
-The text may take a range of forms including essay, poem, or story, and must engage in some way (i.e. methodologically, theoretically) with sound studies (i.e. anthropology of sound, acoustic ecology, musicology, ethnomusicology), storytelling, communications, media culture, or other approach that critically addresses the multi-dimensionality of sound.
+Soundworks are peer-reviewed sonic compositions or recordings that extend our commitment to disseminating knowledge about British Columbia, in this case through sound as a form of knowing.
+Soundworks engage with sonic expressions, phenomena, or explorations of sounds in, about, or of British Columbia.
+Soundworks may be site-specific and/or related to particular questions, intentions, or creative processes, and may be approached from various epistemological perspectives, including activist, phenomenological, ecological, cultural, historical, artistic, political, or ethical.
+Possible forms include narrative or non-narrative voice, music, soundscape, storytelling, collected or created sound and noise.
+Soundworks submissions should include the audio piece and a textual accompaniment.
+Audio files should be submitted as 48khz, .WAV format and should be accompanied by a short text, between 250 and 2,000 words in length, that directly relates to the audio piece.
+The text may take a range of forms including essay, poem, or story, and must engage in some way with sound studies (e.g. anthropology of sound, acoustic ecology, musicology, ethnomusicology), storytelling, or another approach that critically addresses the multi-dimensionality of sound.
+Accepted Soundworks will be published along with the accompanying text in the Soundworks section of the BC Studieswebsite; and the text and URL will be published in the print journal.

-BC Studies accepts all manuscript and sound submissions online through the Open Journal System (OJS).
+• All submissions should be submitted online through the Open Journal System (OJS)

-You must first register as an author and then follow the submission instructions.
+please visit www.bcstudies.com/ojs, register as an author, and follow the submission instructions.

 Ensuring a blind peer review